tstohne/hyprland/README.md

 # hyprland

-With waybar, Zenburn color theme, and Swedish keyboard layout with capslock and Wsc swapped.
+With waybar, Zenburn color theme, and Swedish keyboard layout with capslock and Esc swapped.